Stalag Luft III: First escape (1943)

 The first escape occurred in October 1943 in the East Compound.
 Conjuring up a modern Trojan Horse, kriegies (prisoners) constructed a gymnastic vaulting horse largely from plywood from Red Cross parcels.
 The horse was designed to conceal men, tools and containers of soil.
 Each day the horse was carried out to the same spot near the perimeter fence and while prisoners conducted gymnastic exercises above, a tunnel was dug.
-At the end of each working day, a wooden board was placed over the tunnel entrance and covered with surface soil.
+At the end of each day, a wooden board was placed over the tunnel entrance and covered with surface soil.
 The gymnastics disguised the real purpose of the vaulting horse and kept the sound of the digging from being detected by the microphones.
-For three months three prisoners, Lieutenant Michael Codner, Flight Lieutenant Eric Williams and Flight Lieutenant Oliver Philpot, in shifts of one or two diggers at a time, dug over 100 ft of tunnel, using bowls as shovels and metal rods to poke through the surface of the ground to create air holes.
+For three months Lieutenant Michael Codner, Flight Lieutenant Eric Williams and Flight Lieutenant Oliver Philpot, in shifts of one or two diggers at a time, dug over 100 ft of tunnel, using bowls as shovels and metal rods to poke through the surface of the ground to create air holes.
 No shoring was used except near the entrance.
-On the evening of 19 October 1943, Codner, Williams and Philpot made their escape.
+On the evening of 29 October 1943, Codner, Williams and Philpot made their escape.
 Williams and Codner were able to reach the port of Stettin where they stowed away on a Danish ship and eventually returned to Britain.
 Philpot, posing as a Norwegian margarine manufacturer, was able to board a train to Danzig (now Gdańsk) and from there stowed away on a Swedish ship headed for Stockholm, from where he was repatriated to Britain.
 Accounts of this escape were recorded in the book Goon in the Block (later retitled The Wooden Horse) by Williams, the book Stolen Journey by Philpot and the 1950 film The Wooden Horse.